 1995 First African-American President of the AMA ACCMA member Lonnie Bristow, M.D. served as the first African-American president of the AMA.
 1996 Created Credentials Verification Service The ACCMA created Credentials Verification Service (CVS) to relieve physicians and medical organizations from the onerous burdens of the credentials verification process.
 The goal was to centralize the process by creating one source for reliable and affordable credentials verification.

 1998 Created Investment Advisory Service ACCMA Investment Advisors, Inc. was formed to provide investment services in a group program which offered economies of scale and reduced investment fees to assist members in reaching investment goals and planning for a comfortable retirement.
 2002 Bay Area Preferred Physicians (BAPP) Along with eight other Bay Area Medical Societies the ACCMA helped form BAPP, a "Super Messenger Model" organization to assist members in contracting with PPOs.
 Prior to implementing BAPP, we were successful in getting an opinion letter from the FTC which was favorable regarding BAPP's business plan.
-It appears to be succeeding.

 2009 Helped Over 230 Members Recover More Than $12.4 Million When Medicare Stopped Paying Them When Medicare bungled the implementation of the National Provider Identifier (NPI), the ACCMA worked diligently to ensure that Medicare expeditiously resumed payments to physicians, getting millions in payments to East Bay physicians.
 The ACCMA met with top officials at the Centers for Medicare & Medicaid Services to bring this problem to quick resolution and has become a national leader on this issue.